Sznotti2/local-node-oracle-echosystem/README.md

 2. copy the Node's Wallet Address and paste it in the *.env* file (NODE_ADDRESS=...)
 3. copy the code from chainlink-config/job.toml and go back to the UI,
-4. click on "Add JOB" button
+4. click on "New Job" button
 5. paste the code in the textarea
-6. click on "Create JOB"
+6. click on "Create Job"

 in the terminal run
 ```bash